 Burlington Stores sought to build its new headquarters on a previously purchased site adjacent to its existing offices.
 They engaged a civil engineer to develop a plan to accommodate their full office needs on a three-story footprint.
 The result was a deep floor plate with its dominant façades oriented away from the street and facing East and West.
 Given this circumstance, an opportunity existed to explore the prototypical office building with the owner in order to better realize the corporate objectives.

-Large Floor Plate: The given site diagram, this solution turns away from the street requiring an expression of identity associated with a minor façade.
-The East / West dominant façade would need to incorporate screening elements to protect from direct sun.
+This option turns away from the street requiring an expression of identity associated with a minor façade.
+The East / West dominant façades would need to incorporate screening elements to protect from direct sun.
 Light wells would be required to introduce natural light.

-Modified Large Floor Plate: The depth of the floor plate has been reduced by introducing a fourth floor.
-The geometry has been modified to address the entrance drive, and hierarchy created.
+The depth of the floor plate has been reduced by introducing a fourth floor.
+The geometry has been modified to address the entrance drive, and hierarchy is created.
 Yet the building still suffers from large and deep floors and less than optimal solar orientation.

-An Integrated Approach: Learning from the optimal depth of the prototype buildings and the opportunities for better integration offered by large plate solutions, a diagram is developed that extends a four-story bar of appropriate depth along the best solar orientation and toward the street.
+Learning from the optimal depth of the prototype buildings and the opportunities for better integration offered by large plate solutions, a diagram is developed that extends a four-story bar of appropriate depth along the best solar orientation and toward the street.
 A second “building” is introduced that is lower in height and carefully positioned.
-An extended, rather than centralized atrium of public space is introduced to interconnect the spaces.
+An extended, rather than centralized, atrium of public space is introduced to interconnect the spaces.